AKadmani/Haptic-Recoil/README.md

 # OASIS - Shooting Simulator

-OASIS (Optimal Accuracy Simulator In Simulations) is an immersive shooting simulator built using the CHAI3D framework and designed specifically for the Novint Falcon haptic device.
+OASIS is an immersive shooting simulator built using the CHAI3D framework and designed specifically for the Novint Falcon haptic device.
 This project aims to provide a realistic and interactive shooting experience with 3 degrees of freedom (3DOF) haptic feedback.

 ## Features